Azure/azure-devtestlab/samples/ClassroomLabs/Modules/Library/Tools/Readme.md

 MaxUsers: 10
 ```

-### Show a menu to the user asking to select a lab and the value of certain properties
+### Show a menu to the user asking to select a lab and the value of some properties([Examples/PickLabAndProperties.ps1](./Examples/PickLabAndProperties.ps1))

 ```console
 ".\hogwarts.csv" `